RVB-05/Bhagavathy_VSD_RISC-V_SoC/week_0/README.md

 ![Ngspice Installation](screenshots/ngspice.png)

 ### 5. **Magic VLSI**
-Magic is an open-source VLSI layout tool.
+Magic is an open-source VLSI layout editor and verification tool, widely used for designing, simulating, and analyzing integrated circuit layouts.

 **Installation Commands:**
 ```bash